 Yet, it is evident the spirit of throwing stones is everywhere.
 The shelf life of throwing stones is too long.
 Society blames everyone but themselves when things don’t work to their advantage.
 Yet no one is setting the tone for improvement.
 Humans are governed by the mores and politics of the time.
 The failure in this is never realizing when to throw stones and when to gather stones.

 Recently, society has noticed a surge of throwing stones and it has become an art form which is nursed, fostered, and perfected.
 Why are there those who constantly throw stones on the glass houses of others, without rationale and reasonableness, never consider the undeniable fact that they live in glass houses too?
 There is a reason.
-They undeniably believe in the ultimate retaliation and upping the ante in escalation to prove their magnified victimization.
+They have an unnatural preoccupation with retaliation.
+They undeniably believe in the ultimate goal of retaliation and upping the ante in escalation with throwing stones allows them to prove their magnified victimization for all to see.

 When confronted, stone throwers are never the problem; it’s always someone else who is the problem.
 Stone throwers always offer inconsistent and intentional responses to their actions which they insist can be and will be corrected.
 Society knows better.
 Stone throwers are born to swim in shallow and salty waters; they swim in them every day and when caught, they drown in them.

 So what is the solution to throwing stones?
 Society needs to remember they will always live in glass houses and if they throw stones, they should consider the person treating them for the cuts from flying glass may be the one they threw the stones at.